bylexus/gphotos-sync/README.md

 **`--date=YYYY[-MM[-DD]]`**:

 Filter by date.
 The date is either a full date representing a specific day, or a part of it: So `2023` will sync the whole year, while `2023-04` will sync only April, 2023.
+The `--date=` parameter can be defined up to 5 times (google api limitation).

+**`--date-range=YYYY[-MM[-DD]]:YYYY[-MM[-DD]]`**:

+Filter by a date range.
+Define start and end date in the format YYYY-MM-DD:YYYY-MM-DD.
+Partial dates possible, BUT startDate and endDates must be of the same format.

+Example:

+`gphotos-sync --date-range=2023-04-01:2023-05-15 dest/` will fetch all photos from April 1st, 2023, to Mid may, 2023 The `--date-range=` parameter can be defined up to 5 times (google api limitation).

 **`-t nr, --threads=nr`**: